 A third, important complication of the traditional cast is compartment syndrome.
 Compartments in the limbs are divided by strong, fascial membranes and contain muscle groups.
 When the pressure inside a compartment increases and causes the circulation and function of the content of the compartment to be compromised, compartment syndrome occurs (5).
 The most important symptom is pain.
 Pain that provokes a burning feeling, pain that appears after a delay of time or increases in severity or pain when a passive stretch is performed on the compartment should be reminiscent of compartment syndrome.
 Other symptoms include paresthesia and paralysis, but these are late symptoms.

 The presence of arterial pulses does not rule out the diagnosis of compartment syndrome, since the pressure in the compartment is almost always lower than the systolic blood pressure.
 Additionally, the tissue can be visibly swollen, and it can have a tense feeling on palpation.
-To make the diagnosis of compartment syndrome, it is important to have a clinical suspicion.
+To diagnose of compartment syndrome, it is important to have a clinical suspicion.
 Pulse oximetry can be used, but it has a very low sensitivity (40%).
-Another technique that is being used more and more is near-infra red spectroscopy (NIRS), which allows to measure the oxygen saturation in tissues at depths up to 10 cm.
+Another technique that is being used more and more is near-infrared spectroscopy (NIRS), which allows measuring the oxygen saturation in tissues at depths up to 10 cm.
 However, the most reliable method to diagnose compartment syndrome is to measure the pressure directly in the compartment using needle manometry.
 When the diagnosis is confirmed, any constricting bandages or casts should be removed, and the limb should be kept in neutral elevation.
 A fasciotomy (a procedure in which the fascia is cut to relieve the pressure in the compartment) should be performed, ideally within 6 hours of onset.
 The pressure should be checked again to confirm that it has been reduced.
 The patient should receive continuing debridement of dead tissue, analgesia, prophylactic antibiotics and monitoring of the renal function.
-Other treatment options include the use of mannitol (to decrease the tissue edema) and hyperbaric oxygen (to increase the tissue oxygenation) (6).
+Other treatment options include the use of mannitol (to decrease the tissue oedema) and hyperbaric oxygen (to increase the tissue oxygenation) (6).

-Besides these complications, traditional casts also have some practical disadvantages that can have an impact on the patient’s quality of life, such as sweating, having to carry around a heavy weight and not being able to take a shower.
+Besides these complications, traditional casts also have some practical disadvantages that can have an impact on the patient’s quality of life, such as sweating, having to carry around heavy weight and not being able to take a shower.
 Additionally, the cast has to be removed and changed completely when an examination or x-ray is necessary.
-Immobilisation devices by Spentys offer a solution to these difficulties: they are up to 10 times lighter than a traditional cast, they are waterproof, they offer aeration and they are easy to adapt and to remove (7).
+Immobilisation devices by Spentys offer a solution to these difficulties: they are up to 10 times lighter than a traditional cast, they are waterproof, they offer aeration, and they are easy to adapt and to remove (7).

 1. Beutler A, Titus S. General principles of definitive fracture management [Internet].
 UpToDate. [cited 2019 Apr 2].
 Available from: https://www.uptodate.com/contents/general-principles-of-definitive-fracture-management?search=cast complication&source=search_result&selectedTitle=2~150&usage_type=default&display_rank=2